Pricing and hedging of SOFR derivatives: Multiple Overnight Interest Rates

-The repo market for a given security refers to the sale of an asset between two parties, with the agreement to repurchase the asset at a later date (often overnight), typically for a higher price.
-The repo agreement may therefore be considered as a short term loan with the collateral backing of the underlying asset, where the corresponding rate of return upon repurchase is called the \textit{repo rate}.
-In the case of SOFR, the rate refers to the overnight repurchase market where the underlying assets are Treasury securities.
-Recently, the repo market has been very active with the Federal Reserve actively buying securities to generate liquidity.
-The repo market is critical for firms to be able to meet short term cash flow requirements by exchanging the Treasury securities (i.e., bonds, notes and bills) for cash.
+The \textit{repo market} for a given security refers to the sale of an asset between two parties, with the agreement to repurchase the asset at a later date (often overnight), typically for a higher price.
+The repo agreement (i.e., the repurchase agreement) may therefore be considered as a short term loan with the collateral backing of the underlying asset, where the corresponding rate of return upon repurchase is called the \textit{repo rate}.
+In particular, the daily SOFR settings are based on the overnight repurchase market where the underlying assets used as collateral are Treasury securities.
+More specifically, the daily SOFR setting is computed as transaction-value weighted median interest rate on overnight U.S. Treasury general (as opposed to {\it special}) collateral repurchase transactions.
+The SOFR is widely recognized that it represents a broad measure for the cost of borrowing cash overnight collateralized by Treasury securities.

-The published daily SOFR fixing is calculated as a volume-weighted median, which is the rate associated with transactions at the 50th percentile of transaction volume with ``specials'' excluded. ``Specials'' are repos for specific-issue collateral, which can take place at much lower rates than general collateral trades since cash providers may be willing to accept a lesser return on their cash, or even at times accept a negative return, in order to secure a particular security.
-The volume-weighted median rate of general collateral repos is calculated by ordering the transactions from lowest to highest rate, taking the cumulative sum of volumes of these transactions, and identifying the rate associated with the trades at the 50th percentile of dollar volume.
-At publication, the volume-weighted median is rounded to the nearest basis point.

-We denote by $\rho^s(t_j)$ the SOFR for overnight transactions negotiated on business day $t_j$ and published on the next good business day after transaction day.
+We denote by $\rho^s(t_j)$ the daily SOFR for overnight transactions negotiated on business day $t_j$ and published on the next good business day after transaction day.
 The \textit{SOFR Averages} are calculated through compounding of the overnight rates over a reference period.
-Let $n_c$ (resp. $n_b$) denote the number of calendar days (resp. business days) during the period $[T,T+\delta]$.
-Then the (compound) \textit{SOFR Average} for the period $[T,T+\delta]$ equals
+Let $n_c$ (resp. $n_b$) denote the number of calendar days (resp. business days) during the period $[\Udelta,\Tdelta]$.
+Then the compound \textit{SOFR Average} for the period $[\Udelta,\Tdelta]$ is given by the conventional formula